esdc-devcop/esdc-devcop.github.io/_guides/TLS_Certificate_Expiry.md

 ![FireFox3](../assets/TLSExpiration/Firefox_Licence_3.jpg)

-###### Create a reminder 14 days before the TLS expiry using Outlook Calendar or your desired tool.
-Include Developers, Technical Advisors and 24-7 support staff.
+*Once the TLS certification expiry date is known, create a reminder 14 days before the TLS expiry using Outlook Calendar or your desired tool.
+Include Developers, Technical Advisors and 24-7 support staff.*

 #### Using Source code: